 This project was funded through the 2020 United States Mexico Canada Agreement (USMCA) Implementation Act (P.L.
 116-113), which provided the NOAA Marine Debris Program funding to prevent and reduce marine debris in the North American region.
 Chapter 24 of the USMCA includes specific environmental goals that highlight the need to take action to prevent and reduce marine debris, including plastic litter and microplastics, in order to preserve human health and marine and coastal ecosystems, prevent the loss of biodiversity, and mitigate the costs and impacts of marine debris.
 This project was awarded competitively and meets the environment goals of the USMCA by promoting waste infrastructure and reducing sources of marine debris from tourism in Mexico that impact wildlife and our ocean.

-The Vermilion Sea Institute is expanding the work and research of local youth in the Aventureros educational program to support the Bahía de los Ángeles community in Baja California, Mexico in reducing single-use plastics and waste.
+The Vermilion Sea Institute expanded the work and research of local youth in the Aventureros educational program to support the Bahía de los Ángeles community in Baja California, Mexico in reducing waste and sources of marine debris..

 Type of Project: North America Marine Debris Prevention and Removal